SmartlyDressedGames/Unturned-Docs/CommandLine.md

 **-ui_scale**: UI scale override.
 A common usage is to set UI scale back to its default scaling, with `-ui_scale 1`.

+**-UseLevelBatching** *bool*: Overrides whether level batching can be enabled.
+Per-level support for level batching is still required.
+For example `-UseLevelBatching=false` disables it.
+Please refer to [Level Batching](LevelBatching.md) for more details.

 **-ValidateAssets**: Perform [additional health checks](AssetValidation.md) on assets during start-up.

+**-ValidateLevelBatchingUVs**: Please refer to [Level Batching](LevelBatching.md) for more details.

 **-w** *int*: Alias of `-width`.